mikehaertl/localeurls/README.md

 # Configuration and use

-With the above configuration in place you're set to go.
+With the above configuration in place you're all set to go.
 All URLs you create with any `createUrl()` and `createAbsoluteUrl()` method will contain the current application language code in their URL.
 If you want to create a link for a user to switch to another language you can supply a `language` parameter: